jexxor/Ghidra_GolangAnalyzerExtension/README.md

 # GolangAnalyzerExtension
+The GolangAnalyzerExtension facilitates the analysis of Golang binaries using Ghidra.
+It supports go1.6 through go1.26.

 ## Fork hotfix note
 Added support improvements for recovering function metadata from .pclntab in stripped Go binaries (for example binaries built with -ldflags="-s -w").